Andreas Pyndt: Silkeborg

 On 30 May 2023, it was confirmed, that Pyndt had signed a deal with Silkeborg IF until the end of 2027.

-In search of more playing time after getting just 22 minutes in the league and 248 minutes in the cup for Silkeborg, Pyndt was loaned to Swedish Allsvenskan side IFK Göteborg until the summer on 8 February 2024.
+In search of more playing time after getting just 22 minutes in the league and 248 minutes in the cup for Silkeborg, Pyndt was loaned to Swedish side IFK Göteborg until the summer on 8 February 2024.
 He made his debut for the club on 25 February, starting in a Svenska Cupen win over Skövde AIK.
 After a good spell in Göteborg, the club tried to buy him out.
 However, no agreement was reached and Pyndt returned to Silkeborg in the summer of 2024.

 IK Sirius

-On August 19, 2024, Pyndt returned to Sweden when he was sold to Allsvenskan club IK Sirius on a contract until the end of 2028.
+Pyndt returned to Sweden on 19 August 2024, when he transferred to Allsvenskan club IK Sirius on a contract running until the end of the 2028 season.

-Pyndt returned to Denmark on 7 July 2025, when he was loaned to newly promoted Superliga club FC Fredericia for the 2025–26 season.
+On 7 July 2025, he returned to Denmark on a one-year loan to newly promoted Superliga club Fredericia for the 2025–26 season.
+He made 29 appearances and provided four assists for Fredericia, who were relegated at the end of the season.
+On 4 July 2026, the two clubs agreed to extend the loan for the 2026–27 season.